abdusco/qme/README.md

 # qme (queue me)

 A simple queueing system for long-running commands.
-It allows you to queue up shell commands, and run them in order.
+It allows you to queue up shell commands from anywhere, and run them in order.

 This is useful for enqueueing long-running commands sharing a limited resource, like a video encoding (which pegs CPU at 100%), rsync'ing files (which take up all upload bandwidth), or running a build script (which takes up all CPU).